Flax.Build is an in-built utility which is a complete build system written in C#. It supports:

 Targets and Modules

-Build Target is a script that combines modules to produce a final executable file or composite library.
-Build Module is a script that can be compiled from source and used by other modules and targets.
+A build Target is a script that combines modules to produce a final executable file or composite library.
+A build Module is a script that can be compiled from source and used by other modules and targets.
 Targets in general define the global build environment (eg. global definitions) and include modules into the binary build.
 Modules are chunks of code compiled into binaries linked later into a target output binary (eg. game executable file).
 Modules can have references between each other for example if a game script wants to create GPU Texture resource, the game module needs to reference the Graphics module that implements a GPU texture.

 Using modules can greatly improve code readability, allow to split huge codebase into more independent chunks, and they help to organize the structure of the project sources.
 Modules can be referenced in

 Setup method which means they can have conditional references (eg. Profiler module is not included in Release builds).